INTRODUCTION TO SOCCER HEADING

 2. Obtain proper balance.

 3. Simultaneously bend backward at the waist and pull the head and chin back at the neck.
+(Elbows and forearms forward.)

 4. As the ball arrives, remember to aggressively strike the ball and not let the ball hit him.

 5. Simultaneously bend forward from the waist and snap the head and chin forward from the neck.
+(Elbows and forearms thrust backward.)

 6. Contact the center of the ball with the center of the forehead at the natural hairline.

 When performed properly, heading the ball should not hurt.
 This is because nature has provided thicker bone in the skull at the forehead to protect the brain from injury when falling forward.
 If heading does hurt, it is likely that it is being performed improperly or possibly that a physical condition may exist which needs to be explored.
-On the outside chance that a player complains of a headache, dizziness, or blurred vision, heading must be stopped immediately.
+On the outside chance that a player complains of a headache, dizziness, sensitivity to light, or blurred vision, heading must be stopped immediately.
 Beginning heading of a real soccer ball, or resumption of heading after a long period of inactivity, may cause the skin of the forehead to become tender.
+This is normal.
 With continued training, the skin should toughen and the tenderness should go away.

 Sponge (NERF™-type) Ball